Abdelaziz-Elshrkawy/Expanders360_platform/readme.md

 ## how to test the app:

+- first request a csrf
-first login (password is plain for the sake of this task but password hashing is provided also):
+- login (password is plain for the sake of this task but password hashing is provided also):

 - url : Post http://localhost:3600/user/login